 2. Value for the global health community by providing transparency on provisions used in the formation of alliances

 3. Value for our members in providing a shared forum for discussion, education and policy development

 Following the Ebola outbreak of 2014, government and industry players mobilized resources and funding to develop a vaccine.
 Such a rapid response was significant given the high cost threshold for R&D and lengthy timeline for therapeutic development.
-Consequently, GHIA began to research this phenomenon, mapping the partnerships that were formed in real-time between the public, private, and nonprofit sector in response to the spread of Ebola.
+Consequently, GHIA, then a program in Public Policy at Duke University, began to research this phenomenon, mapping the partnerships that were formed in real-time between the public, private, and nonprofit sector in response to the spread of Ebola.
 As the outbreak evolved, GHIA worked to understand the unifying factors that brought players together and the roadblocks that they faced.

 The Ebola outbreak highlighted the need for collaborative investment in R&D for future global health alliances.
 Conversations with players revealed a desire for legal and policy tools to facilitate alliance formation.
 Using samples of agreements and contracts from representative organizations, GHIA worked to identify and analyze development and other agreements in order to expedite multi-stakeholder negotiations.

 The first model agreements were presented in November of 2015 to key members of the Ebola consortia, who were gathered by GHIA for a workshop on pandemic preparedness in Washington, D.C.
 Draft templates were positively received by workshop participants, who also provided GHIA with important perspective about how the needs and wants of individual players differed based on their context.
 In late 2015, GHIA was invited to work on the WHO’s Pandemic Preparedness Initiative, and began developing a database of pathogens and partners to facilitate alliance formation for future epidemics.